GMOD/jbrowse-components/products/jbrowse-cli/README.md

   -n, --name=name                       Name of the track.
 Will be defaulted to the trackId if none specified

-  -t, --type=type                       Type of track, by default inferred from track file
+  -t, --trackType=trackType             Type of track, by default inferred from track file

   --category=category                   Optional Comma separated string of categories to group tracks